pulumi/terraform-provider-aws/website/docs/r/elasticache_global_replication_group.html.markdown

 However, once it is part of a Global Replication Group, the Global Replication Group manages the version of all member replication groups.

-The member replication groups must have [`lifecycle.ignore_changes[engine_version]`](https://www.terraform.io/language/meta-arguments/lifecycle) set, or Terraform will always return a diff.
+The member replication groups must have `lifecycle.ignore_changes[engine_version]` set, or the provider will always return a diff.

 In this example,
 the primary replication group will be created with Redis 6.0,